 ABOUT MIIM DESIGNS:

-MIIM is a research-driven architecture practice advancing spatial systems that mediate between ecology, culture, and collective life.
-The work operates across scales: from material systems and exhibitions to buildings and urban infrastructure, treating architecture not as discrete form, but as an evolving framework shaped by environmental forces, cultural memory, and shared agency.
+MIIM is a research-driven architecture practice investigating how spatial systems mediate relationships between ecology, culture, and collective life.
+Working across scales, from material assemblies and exhibitions to buildings and urban infrastructure, the practice approaches architecture not as isolated form, but as an evolving framework shaped by environmental processes, cultural memory, and civic transformation.
+Through design, research, and pedagogy, MIIM develops projects as sites of inquiry where architecture operates as both cultural dialogue and ecological agency, connecting spatial form to collective experience, environmental stewardship, and public life.

 ARCHITECTURE OF THE COLLECTIVE SANCTUARY